byuccl/f4pga-classroom/Setup_And_Tutorials/Step1_Creating_Repository.md

 7. The last step is to make a link from your repository back to the original repository where the initial contents of your repository came from.
 You do this in Linux by typing: `git remote add starterDirectory https://github.com/byuccl/symbiflow-class-testing`.
 The reason for doing this is if, later in the semester, we update instructions for you or provide additional files this will provide a link for you to be able to pull that new information down into your Linux repository.

 Note that the repository on the Linux machine that you have created above is in your CAEDM home directory.
 THis is a good thing - it means this directory will be available to you on any of the department Linux lab machines.
 As a result you can work on any machine in the lab for this Symbiflow project work.

-# Document Yourself On Your README.md Page
-In your repo in github (https://github.com/BYU-Symbiflow-Classrooms/220-myusername) you will see that a documentation page comes up at the bottom of the screen.
-This corresponds to the contents of your `README.md` file in the repo.
-So, edit that file and add your name, email, and BYU netid to that page so we know who you are.

 That is it - you are doing setting up your repo.